Show All Answers

 No. You will need to complete and submit a new application and supporting documentation each time your service address changes.
 For more information, please contact Utility Billing at 360.293.1909.

 City of Anacortes utility bills are due the last business day of each month.
 The due date is printed on the bill.
 If you make a payment after the due date, the next billing statement may include the past due balance.
 Once an account has missed two due dates, an overdue notice will be mailed.
 Payments on disconnect notices are due by 10 a.m. on the date given on the statement.

-The City of Anacortes Utility Discount Program helps you stay current on utility payments by offering a discount of 20% on your City of Anacortes Utility Bill (water, storm drain, sewer, refuse, recycling).
-This program is available for City of Anacortes Utility residential customer accounts with a 5/8 inch by 3/4 inch water meter (unless the account is not billed for water service) who meet financial eligibility requirements.
-Information, eligibility guidelines and the application are available on our Utility Billing page.
+The City of Anacortes Utility Discount Program helps you stay current on utility payments by offering a discount of 30% on your City of Anacortes Utility Bill (water, storm drain, sewer, refuse, recycling, organics and fiber).
+This program is available for City of Anacortes Utility residential customer accounts who meet financial eligibility requirements.

 The average time to process an application is 1 to 2 months.
 However, if your application has all the requested documents (photo ID, one month of payroll statements/stubs for all household members over 18, and rental agreement and rent receipt or mortgage statement/taxes), it will shorten the process time and will help expedite the approval process.